RazAPI/Scorpion/Documentation.md

 scr.ctable -- Creates a new table
 scr.get_closure -- Returns main closure/ callback stack usage

+scr.get_address -- gets the address of a function [no 0x]

 scr.filetable -- Returns the file table

 scr.setnilinstances -- Sets a instance to nil (Supports every service, if im not stupid enough)